Frequently Asked Questions

 4. Where do I pay my parking ticket?

-Parking tickets are paid in the Business Office at North Campus or South Campus.
+Parking tickets are paid in the Business Office at the Beaufort Campus or the Bluffton Campus.
 Payments (Do Not Mail Cash) may be mailed to the following address:

 University of South Carolina Beaufort

 5. How do I appeal a parking ticket?